-The sea-to-shore transition will include a new onshore transition vault, cable installed using horizontal directional drilling under the beach and intertidal water.
+The sea-to-shore transition will include a new onshore transition vault and cable installed using horizontal directional drilling under the beach and intertidal water.
 Construction activities may include the temporary installation of a casing pipe, supported by sheet pile "goal" posts.
-Installation of casing pipe would be completed using pneumatic pipe ramming equipment while installation of sheet pile for goal posts or a cofferdam would be completed using a vibratory pile driving hammer.
-If project conditions require a temporary cofferdam, it will be constructed as a sheet piled structure into the sea floor or a gravity cell structure placed on the sea floor.
+Additional sheet piles may be installed to help anchor the construction barge and support the construction activities.
+Installation of casing pipe would be completed using pneumatic pipe ramming equipment while installation of sheet piles would be completed using a vibratory pile driving hammer.